 Siberians are very agile, able to “leap tall buildings in a single bound.”
 Well, not really, but you will be amazed at their jumping abilities.
 Their hindquarters are very powerful and allow them to negotiate heights not accessible to the average cat.

 Siberians are very loyal and intelligent cats.
 They know their names and will come when called, that is if they are "in the mood."
 They will greet you at the door, follow you from room to room, and supervise everything you do from opening your mail to cooking a meal.
 They actively involve themselves in your everyday chores.
-They love to play and enjoy your being involved in their playtime; they can even be taught to play fetch and they love hide and seek.
+They love to play and require your being involved in their playtime; they can even be taught to play fetch and they love hide and seek.
+In sum, they demand your interaction.
+If you are a young couple who both work out of the home, are socially active after work and on weekends, you do not need a Siberian in your life, and we will not allow you to adopt one of our kittens.
+Siberians require attention and will become stressed without it.
+Stress can bring on all sorts of illnesses later in life.
+Consider the decision to bring a kitten into your home as the beginning of your family, which you may be putting off until you are both older.
+Adopt some fish until your social calendar slows.

 If introduced properly, they also get along with other animals quite well.
 We have a one-eyed Golden Retriever, a crazy Australian Shepherd, and a plain vanilla house cat, and our Siberian ladies pester them frequently wanting to play.

 If you are looking for a cat that lies around all day looking gracious, and does not want to be involved in your life, the Siberian is not for you.
 In fact, if these photos of Izabella and two of her offspring upsets you, or you cannot handle this level of involvement, then you surely do not want a Siberian.